jsmunroe/SimpleMvc/README.md

 Simple MVC engine with optional WPF support.

 ##Configuration & Bootstrap
 Configure `MvcEngine` with a fluent style interface.
-Use namespace segments to organizae your types.
+Use namespace folders to organize your controllers and views.

     var mvc = new MvcEngine(_container)
        .RegisterControllerCatalog("Controllers", "Controller")